 - Alcohol addiction rehab: What’s the process like?

-If you aren’t quite sure if you or a loved one needs a rehab program, you can first look for signs of drug or alcohol problems.
+If you aren’t quite sure if you or a loved one needs professional help, you can first look for signs of drug or alcohol problems.
 For instance, a physical dependence on a substance can be a first indicator of addiction problems.
 When accompanied by intentional use to get high, cravings, or negative consequences to home/work/social life…drug dependence can signal a problem.

 Other signs that a person needs rehab include:

-When should you seek help from a rehab program?
+Further reading on when should you seek help from a program here:

 - Drug rehab programs: When should you get help?